 Beware that climbing may now become an appealing activity for your baby – whether that’s climbing stairs, climbing up on the furniture or trying to climb out of their cot.
 Make sure you have stair-gates in place and drop your baby’s mattress lower if you need to.

 When it comes to their hand and finger motor skills, baby is getting stronger and more dexterous every day.
 A few babies will now be able to hold and scribble with a crayon.
 You might also find your baby attempting to remove a lid from a jar – baby locks on cupboards are a good idea!

 While playing, your baby should be able to give you a toy, or take one from you.
 He might also enjoy putting objects inside other objects – such as blocks into containers – then tipping them all out again!

 Your baby will now be capable of increasingly complex thought processes.
 Their memory is getting better and they may be able to remember where they last saw a particular toy.
 Half of all 12 month old babies will be able to understand and respond to simple instructions, and most can indicate their own wants with gestures such as pointing.

 They’ll be busy practicing their language skills every day – often by repeating the same sounds over and over.
 Most babies will be jabbering at this stage, half will be saying one word besides ‘mama’ and ‘dada’, and a few will be saying two other words.
 Help your baby make the connections between objects and their names, and develop his vocabulary, by saying the names of the things he can see.

-A typical one year old loves exploring and learning through play, so provide him with lots of opportunities to develop his senses.
+A typical 1 year old baby loves exploring and learning through play, so provide him with lots of opportunities to develop his senses.
 One idea is to fill a box or a clear container with lots of different items that have different textures and make different sounds.
 Choose a combination of brightly colored, patterned or even shiny items, to develop baby’s sense of sight, hearing and touch in one fun game.